yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 ### Task 1: Delete resources

-1. Now since the hands-on lab is complete, go ahead and delete all of the Resource Groups that were created for this hands-on lab.
+1. Now since the hands-on lab is complete, go ahead and delete the resource group you created for the Tailspin Toys deployments along with the Azure DevOps project that were created for this hands-on lab.
 You will no longer need those resources and it will be beneficial to clean up your Azure Subscription.

 These steps should be followed only *after* completing the hands-on lab.